New Haven, CT – State Street Station (STS)

 An influx of immigrants in the late 19th century brought sizable Irish and Italian populations to the city, so that by 1900 almost one-third of New Haven residents were foreign born.
 One of the lasting contributions of the Italian immigrants was the introduction of diverse cuisines from various parts of the peninsula.
 In New Haven’s Little Italy, a handful of pizza shops date back to the 1920s and 1930s.
 From their coal or wood burning ovens, they produce a local favorite that continues to draw crowds: white pizza topped with clams.
 Interestingly, another culinary claim to fame is made by Louis’ Lunch, a small café opened in 1895 that is credited with inventing the hamburger.

 The “Elm City” is known for lush tree canopies that shade downtown streets and beautify numerous National Register Historic Districts.
 Many of those sun-dappled roadways lead to the central campus of Yale, considered one of the most beautiful in the country.
 Numerous buildings from the late 19th and early 20th centuries, particularly the residential colleges, were designed in a romantic Collegiate Gothic style, but Yale also holds a few modern masterpieces designed by architects such as Louis Kahn.
 Residents, students and visitors often take advantage of the university’s numerous museums, such as the Yale Center for British Art and the Peabody Museum of Natural History, as well as its year round roster of musical, theatrical and art shows.

-Amtrak does not provide ticketing or baggage services at this station, which is served by four daily trains.
-Springfield Shuttle (Northeast Regional) service between New Haven and Springfield is financed primarily through funds made available by the Connecticut Department of Transportation and the Massachusetts Department of Transportation.
+Service between Greenfield, Mass., Springfield, Mass., and New Haven, Conn., is financed primarily through funds made available by the Connecticut Department of Transportation and the Massachusetts Department of Transportation.